 To make the Fourth of July enjoyable for your autistic child, it’s all about planning with care.
 Instead of traditional fireworks that can be too much for them, try using alternatives that won’t cause sensory overload.

-With activities like having ice cream or a picnic, you keep things low-key and fun.
+Activities like having ice cream or a picnic keep things low-key and fun.
 Make sure to have their favorite foods and some comfort items around to help if they start feeling uneasy.
 Using noise-canceling headphones is a great idea to keep loud noises at bay during the celebrations.
 By creating a peaceful setting, you’re helping your child have a good time during the holiday festivities without getting overwhelmed.

 Safe Firework Alternatives for Sensitive Ears